 This will better inform regional, national, sectoral and sub-national and community level policy, planning and decision-making in Africa, promoting more sustainable development.

-- LTS is working with Indufor Oy Finland to formulate the 4-year programme.
+- LTS worked with Indufor Oy Finland to formulate the 4-year programme (Private Forestry and Forest Enterprise Support in Kenya).

-- The Ministry of Foreign Affairs (MFA), Finland and the Ministry of Environment and Natural Resources in Kenya are the key government authorities that LTS is working with.
+- The Ministry of Foreign Affairs (MFA), Finland and the Ministry of Environment and Natural Resources in Kenya are the key government authorities that worked with LTS.

-- The formulation process is supported by a Kenya government-led Joint Planning Team (JPT) to enhance ownership of the project.
+- The formulation process was supported by a Kenya government-led Joint Planning Team (JPT) to enhance ownership of the programme.

-LTS is involved in identification and formulation of several project concept notes that present realistic project alternatives, different in terms of project approach, strategy and modality.
-The notes will be analysed by the MFA and Government of Kenya and a decision made on the future cooperation’s strategic scope and approach.
-The selected concept note will be developed by LTS and Indufor into a forest sector programme design document.
+LTS was involved in identification and formulation of several project concept notes that presented realistic project alternatives, different in terms of project approach, strategy and modality.
+The notes were analysed by the MFA and Government of Kenya and a decision made on the future cooperation’s strategic scope and approach.
+The selected concept note was developed by LTS and Indufor into a forest sector programme design document titled “Private Forestry and Forest Enterprise Support in Kenya”.

 Value and benefits